inducer/pyopencl/doc/misc.rst

 Installing from PyPI wheels
 ---------------------------

-PyOpenCL distributes wheels for Python 3.6-3.10 for macOS, Windows, GLIBC base Linux and musl base Linux.
+PyOpenCL distributes wheels for most popular systems and versions.
-For GLIBC base linux minimum version of GLIBC is 2.17.
-There are also distributted wheels for PyPy 3.7-3.9 but only for GLIBC based linux

-For all systems there are 64 bit wheels available.
-32 bit wheels are available for linux only.

-Wheels for linux are build using `ocl-icd`.
+To check available versions please visit `PyPI page for PyOpenCL <https://pypi.org/project/pyopencl/>`_

+On Linux the wheels comes with OCL-ICD bundled and configured to use any OpenCL implementation supporting ICD interface installed in :file:`/etc/OpenCL/vendors`.
 Wheels for Windows and MacOS are build using OpenCL-ICD-Loader from KhronosGroup

 To install type::

     pip install pyopencl

-On Linux the wheels comes with OCL-ICD bundled and configured to use any OpenCL implementation supporting ICD interface installed in :file:`/etc/OpenCL/vendors`

 You can also install the following CPU based OpenCL implementation using pip shipped as binary wheels.
 Note that pyopencl has to be installed using a wheel for pyopencl to recognize these